HISTORY OF BANANA FIBRE:

 2- it has better spinnability than bamboo fibres.

-4- The banana fibres have good lustre like silk.
+4- The banana fibres have a good lustre like silk.
 The lustre of fibres depends upon the fibre extraction and spinning process.

 Polyester fibre production process